GlaivePro/Ajaxable/README.md

 ## Goals and possible goals

 - Develop the frontend helpers to support customization.
+- Allow specifying the ajaxable list on `creatorButton` more easily.
 - Default classes/attributes for HTML.
 - Support for option groups?
 - Or maybe leave the frontend helpers for the simplest cases only?